potassco/mapf-subgraph-system/README.md

 ## Contents

-- `./encodings` contains the encodings of the ASP-based solver.
 - `./resources` contains the scenario and map files used.
+- `./solvers` contains the encodings of the ASP-based solver and the SAT-based solver.
 - `./src` contains the source codes in C++ for the strategy framework.
-- `./statistics/results.xlsx` contains the measured results used in the paper.
+- `./statistics` contains the measured results.
 - `./experiment.sh` a script that solves all of the included instances using all of the possible combinations of strategies and underlying solvers.
 - `./makefile` a makefile provided for easy compilation and experiment execution.